laustrask/laustrask.github.io/index.md

 title: "Welcome"
 ---

-# 👋 Hi, I’m Your Name
+# 👋 Hi, I’m Laust Rask

 I am a **Master’s Graduate in Nanoscience** from the University of Copenhagen, currently working in the Kurt V. Mikkelsen group.
 My research focuses on **electron transfer through molecular junctions**, **second quantization**, and **QM/MM simulations**.